Matthew-Berthoud/flappy-bird-ai-workshop/workshop-3/README.md

 ### Two new files
 Make two new files called `flappy_bird_ai.py` and `config-feedforward.txt` in the same directory you've been using for this workshop, and copy over the code from those files in this repo (alternatively, you could download both files).

-The python file is a simplified version of the flappy bird code we've been writing, with some features removed, such as accepting user input.
+The Python file is a slightly simplified version of the Flappy Bird code we've been writing, with some features removed, such as accepting user input.
-By having two separate files, you can work on your human-playable flappy bird game separately from your AI-playable game, and have both availible.
+By having two separate files, you can work on your human-playable Flappy Bird game separately from your AI-playable game, and have both availible.

 <details>
 <summary>What are the differences between last week's file and this week's file?</summary>